You don't think that fat-free or low-fat muffins have to be boring and dry, do you?!

 - 1 cup yogurt Greek-style (non-fat)

-- 4 teaspoons orange zest finely minced (about 1 orange)
+- 4 teaspoons organic orange zest only, finely minced (about 1 orange)

 - 2 teaspoons ginger root freshly grated or minced